Sønderborg Municipality: Geography

 The municipality is split into two sections separated by Alssund, the waterway which separates the island of Als from the Jutland mainland.

 Locations

 The city of Sønderborg

 The site of its municipal council is the town of Sønderborg.

 Politics

 Sønderborg's municipal council consists of 31 members, elected every four years.
-The municipal council has nine political committees.
+The municipal council has 11 political committees.

 Municipal council

 Below are the municipal councils elected since the Municipal Reform of 2007.

 2007 administrative reform

-On January 1, 2007, due to Kommunalreformen ("The Municipal Reform" of 2007), the former Sønderborg municipality, located on Als and the mainland, was combined with Augustenborg (on Als), Broager, Gråsten, Nordborg (on Als), Sydals (on Als), and Sundeved municipalities to form a new Sønderborg municipality.
+On 1 January 2007, as part of Kommunalreformen ("The Municipal Reform" of 2007), the former Sønderborg municipality, located on Als and the mainland, was combined with Augustenborg (on Als), Broager, Gråsten, Nordborg (on Als), Sydals (on Als), and Sundeved municipalities to form a new Sønderborg municipality.
 The municipality shares the number one position with Lolland Municipality of being formed through the merger of most former municipalities in the reform of 2007:seven (7).
 The former Sønderborg municipality covered an area of 54 km2, and had a population of 30,555 (2005).
 Its last mayor was Arne Peder Hansen, a member of the Venstre (Liberal Party) political party.